Development anomalies recorded for the first time in a rare tiger moth - News Break

 Development anomalies recorded for the first time in a rare tiger moth

 The Menetries' tiger moth (Arctia menetriesii) is one of the rarest and most poorly studied Palaearctic moth species.
-Even though its adult individuals are large and brightly colored, they are difficult to spot, because they aren't attracted to light, they're not active at night, and they fly reluctantly.
-Currently, the species only inhabits two countries—Finland and the Russian Federation, and is included in the Red Lists of both, as Data Deficient in the former and Vulnerable in the latter.phys.org
+Even though its adult individuals are large and brightly coloured, they are difficult to spot, because they aren't attracted to light, they're not active at night, and they fly reluctantly.
+Currently, the species only inhabits two countries - Finland and the Russian Federation, and is included in the Red Lists of both, as Data Deficient in the former and Vulnerable in the latter.www.eurekalert.org